What is DKIM?

 How does DKIM work?

-The mail server of the sender automatically signs the email with a private key and adds a DKIM signature header field to the email.
-The signature is automatically verified with a public key by the mail server of the receiver.
+The mail server of the sender automatically signs the email with a private key and adds a Domain Keys Internet Mail (DKIM) signature header field to the email.
+The signature is automatically verified with the public key by the mail server of the receiver.
 The public key is linked to the domain, because it is stored in a TXT record in DNS for the domain.

 What is the difference between DKIM and SPF?